Nature Photo Competition “European Treasures of Nature 2015”

 Join in and send us your most beautiful nature photos!

 Ready for a new round: The photo competition “European Treasures of Nature” starts off again!
-For the 21st time already, EuroNatur, in cooperation with the magazin "natur", the NaturVision filmfestival and Gelsenwasser AG, arranges the major nature photo competition.
+For the 22 nd time already, EuroNatur, in cooperation with the magazin "natur", the NaturVision filmfestival and Gelsenwasser AG, arranges the major nature photo competition.

-Light-flooded autumn forests, lolling grey seal puppies and botanical beauties with exotic turbans: the diversity of Europe's nature offers countless treasures to be discovered.
+Oystercatchers on patrol, a brilliant, many-tinted microcosm and a curtain of birds: the diversity of Europe's nature offers countless treasures to be discovered.
 We invite you to set off hunting for photos and to capture magic moments and stunning experiences in nature.

 Send your photos to: